-Prince Harry faces criticism over comments about work, self-care and mental health
+Prince Harry faces criticism over comments about ‘experiencing burnout’ from work

 However, according to Harry, who wants to provide mental health coaches to people around the world, the “outer work” becomes “much easier” when you start putting in the inner work.

-On social media, however, the royal’s comments sparked mixed reactions, as some questioned whether Prince Harry has the authority to speak from his own experience – despite the duke launching the Invictus Games, working as the chief impact officer of BetterUp, running his and Meghan’s Archewell Foundation, and working on a number of other projects, such as a Spotify and Netflix deal.
+On social media, however, the royal’s comments sparked mixed reactions, as some questioned whether Prince Harry has the authority to speak from his own experience working until he has reached “burnout” – despite the duke launching the Invictus Games, working as the chief impact officer of BetterUp, running his and Meghan’s Archewell Foundation, and working on a number of other projects, such as a Spotify and Netflix deal.

-“Prince Harry’s workload is giving him a burn out, just think of those who have worked long hours and still can’t make ends meet, it must be very difficult being a millionaire for him and his family,” one person tweeted.
+“Prince Harry’s workload is giving him a burnout, just think of those who have worked long hours and still can’t make ends meet, it must be very difficult being a millionaire for him and his family,” one person tweeted.

 Another said: “Prince Harry has never had to do an honest day’s work in his life.
 Any work he’s done has been little more than a hobby.
 Can he please stop pontificating about real work and workers.
 It’s embarrassing.”